huffduff/go-indexeddb/README.md

 ### cloneable

 As per the spec, objects to be stored should be supported by the [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm).
-Currently we're using Go's json marshalling.
+Currently using Go's json marshalling.

 ### synchronicity

 One obvious differentiator between Go and Javascript would be the need to make the library asynchronous.
-In go it is pretty easy to make sync libraries work async, so should be up to the user.
-If there is enough demand however, we could always implement async wrappers.
+In Go it is pretty easy to make sync libraries work async, so should be up to the user.
+However if there is enough demand async wrappers could be added.

 ### storage limits